HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 Artificial Intelligence (AI) is reshaping how users build, manage, and optimize websites.
 AI-driven tools and plugins are becoming more prevalent, enabling automation, personalization, and enhanced user experiences.

 Regarding the WordPress ecosystem, it seems like the community has yet to fully embrace the AI trend.
-In a <a hrefland="en" href="https://make.wordpress.org/core/2023/05/02/lets-talk-wordpress-core-artificial-intelligence/">thread</a> from May 2023, the core WordPress team and contributors exchanged opinions about the role of AI in the CMS.
+In a <a hreflang="en" href="https://make.wordpress.org/core/2023/05/02/lets-talk-wordpress-core-artificial-intelligence/">thread</a> from May 2023, the core WordPress team and contributors exchanged opinions about the role of AI in the CMS.

 Following the discussion, several highlights stand out:

 - **AI should remain in the plugin space:** Since AI integrations currently rely on third-party systems and pricing, it's more likely to be adopted through plugins rather than Core—at least until AI models are fast enough to run directly on servers.
 - **Developer Experience (DX) as a focus for innovation:** Some suggest that addressing current DX limitations, especially in the block editor, should be a priority.
 Enhancing extensibility could allow plugins more freedom to experiment with AI integrations.
-- **AI for collaboration:** Others propose using AI to enhance collaboration and workflows, such as adding AI chatbots as a new user type as part of Phase 3 of the <a hrefland="en" href="https://en-au.wordpress.org/about/roadmap/">Gutenberg roadmap</a>.
+- **AI for collaboration:** Others propose using AI to enhance collaboration and workflows, such as adding AI chatbots as a new user type as part of Phase 3 of the <a hreflang="en" href="https://en-au.wordpress.org/about/roadmap/">Gutenberg roadmap</a>.
 A bolder idea is integrating a personal AI assistant into the admin panel for business support.

 WordPress core aside, AI has been adopted by numerous plugins that offer content generation, personalization, chatbots, and more.
 So, it's safe to say that AI has already started changing the WordPress ecosystem.